MlepNos/P-VS/README.md

 Now you need to run `npm install` or `yarn install` to install the dependencies.

 To start the application you need to start the two containers in docker.
-Then you need to visit the site [Twix](http://localhost:3000/login)
+Then you need to visit the localhost:3000/login in the browser.

 ## Usage